ADA-GWU/guidedresearchproject-tmehtiyev2019/app/order_management_microservice/README.md

 `Shopping Cart Service` : This service is used to retrieve the customer's shopping cart when placing an order.
 The order management service makes GET and PUT requests to this service.

 ## Database Connection
-This service uses PostgreSQL as its database.
+This service uses `PostgreSQL` as its database which is deployed on `Amazon RDS`.
 It connects to the PostgreSQL instance using the psycopg2 library.
 The database connection parameters are specified within the application code, including the database name, user, password, host, and port.

+Upon application start-up, the service automatically connects to the database using the provided credentials and host information.
+The code then checks for the existence of necessary tables (orders and order_items) and creates them if they do not exist.

 ### Database Tables
 There are two tables created within this service: